Statue of Liberty to sport webcams from its torch

 The cameras are housed inside steel containers slightly smaller than shoe boxes, he said.

-One points directly straight down, offering an unusual view of the statue's crown and anyone milling around the statue's base some 300 feet (91.4 meters) below.
+One points directly straight down, offering an unusual view of the statue's crown and anyone milling around the statue's base some 300 feet below.

 "I call that the 'Hi Mom!' view," Briganti said, suggesting that visitors to the statue might arrange to wave to friends and family at home.